davidfrantz/force/docs/source/history/vdev.rst

     It further gives a recommendation whether you should use a tile allow-list.
     This list is also generated.

+  * new program force-magic-parameters:

+    This program lets you define multiple replacement vectors in any FORCE parameterfile.
+    When executing this program, the vectors are combined with each other, and multiple new parameterfiles are generated.

   * in force-train:

     The response file can now have multiple columns, i.e. different variables.